syncfusion-content/asp.netmvc-docs/aspnetmvc/Visual-Studio-Integration/Visual-Studio-Extensions/Upgrade-Project.md

      ![Syncfusion Essential JS 1 ASP.NET MVC Project Migration backup dialog](Migrate-Syncfusion-Project_images/ProjectMigration_img4.png)

-5. The Syncfusion Reference Assemblies, Scripts, CSS, and Web.Config entries are updated to the corresponding version in the project.
+5. The Syncfusion reference assemblies, Scripts, CSS, and Web.Config entries are updated to the corresponding version in the project.